pehls/quant_studies/quant_ds_map/1_Intermediate/1. Advanced Statistical Modeling for Finance/1 - Time Series Analysis - ARIMA, GARCH Models.md

 - **A forecast for the conditional variance** (the expected volatility of that return), generated by the GARCH component.

-This dual output is invaluable for applications like options pricing, portfolio optimization, and, as we will see, dynamic risk management.27
+This dual output is invaluable for applications like options pricing, portfolio optimization, and, as we will see, dynamic risk management.

 ### Python in Practice: Full Implementation